 If you ticked these boxes you can move forward with buying yourself land.
 Follow the steps as follows.

 - Paying a Downpayment

 We just covered the basics of conducting land due diligence before you purchase land in Bali.
 In reality, the sellers will not give you the time for it unless you pay a downpayment that indicates to the seller that you are serious about the transaction and have the funds to proceed.

 The downpayment will sit in escrow and will be returned if the due diligence fails.

-Unless you live in Bali, and/or have a lot of free time on your hands, and speak fluent Indonesian, it’s a standard procedure to appoint a buyer representative who goes to the frequent meetings in the notary office on behalf of you.
-Emerhub provides that service for our customers.
+Unless you live in Bali and have a good knowledge of Indonesian and a lot of free time, it’s a standard procedure to appoint a buyer representative who attends the frequent meetings in the notary office on your behalf.

-Choosing an architect in Bali
+Choosing an Architect in Bali

 You’ve found the land, made sure everything checks out legally, paid for the land, and are now ready to start building a villa in Bali.

-Services to request from an architectural firm in Bali
+Services to Request from an Architectural Firm in Bali

 - MEP consultant for electrical plans and installation;